Skip to contentSkip to frontmatterSkip to Backmatter

 Received her PhD from Andy Minor’s group and Daryl Chrzan’s group at UC Berkeley.
 Worked as a Sr. Failure Analysis R&D Engineer at Intel.
 Currently a Staff Scientist at Lawrence Livermore National Lab.

-HAADF imaging of the omega (ω) phase in a gum metal-related alloy
+HAADF imaging of the omega (ω\omega) phase in a gum metal-related alloy

 Former Member